What Is Domain Reputation and How Can You Improve It?

 • High bounce rate

-• Sending emails to a low-quality list or not regularly cleaning your lists
+• Sending to a low-quality list or skipping list maintenance

 Google Postmaster Tools